-Wheelchairs For Kids Inc. (WFK) Workshops
+Wheelchairs For Kids Inc. (WFK) Workshop

 Volunteers and visitors are given full access to WFK Workshop facilities.